Consumers willing to pay higher prices for safer fish: Study

 In the trial, it was found that fish farmers want to produce safer fish but they wish to know how to get a higher price for that.
 They mentioned the high price of fish feed, which is making it difficult to be involved in farming safe fish.
 They want government support to keep feed prices lower and stable.

-Professor M Saidur Rahman from Bangladesh Agriculture University who chaired the meeting told The Business Standard that the trial was conducted at three ponds with three farmers in Foolpur and Muktagachha in Mymensingh.
+Professor M Saidur Rahman from Bangladesh Agricultural University who chaired the meeting said the trial was conducted at three ponds with three farmers in Phulpur and Muktagachha in Mymensingh.

-"We want to make safer fish available by the fish farmers and we believe that conscious consumers will be ready to pay higher prices for that.
-The results mentioned earlier is what we got primarily".
+"We want to make safer fish available to the fish farmers and we believe that conscious consumers will be ready to pay higher prices for that.
+The results mentioned earlier are what we got primarily".

 He also said they have observed three major points in farming safer fish– microbes, antibiotic residues and heavy metals, especially chromium.
 In the safer fish, the presence of all these elements was less.